cydrobolt/polr/README.md

  - Unpack Polr, or clone the git repo
  - Go to the root of your Polr folder (on webserver)
  - Read each setup item carefully, and then click "create config"
  - *MySQL warning: Set your character set to UTF8.
 Some character sets are vulnerable to a certain bug in MySQL and mysqli_real_escape_string.
-For more information, please see http://stackoverflow.com/questions/5741187/sql-injection-that-gets-around-mysql-real-escape-string*
+For more information, please see http://stackoverflow.com/questions/5741187/sql-injection-that-gets-around-mysql-real-escape-string*.
+Polr PaaS is not vulnerable.
+Future updates will use prepared statements.
  - You're ready to go!

 Prerequisites: